-If management fails to modify these strategies as required, our competitive advantage could be compromised.
+If management fails either to modify these strategies as required or to implement them in a timely manner, our competitive advantage could be compromised.

 2) Technological Development and Improvement

 a.
 Although our R&D efforts aim to meet user needs by strategically developing new businesses, such efforts might fail to adequately address user needs or result in R&D delays or failures.